mepp/autochimp/readme.txt

 * Basic UI for keeping a mailing list in sync with your site's users.

 == Upgrade Notice ==

+= 2.14 =

+Bug fixes.
+Please upgrade.
+Fixed bug:  stripped paragraph breaks in excerpts.
+Actually, this is standard WordPress behavior, but it doesn't work so well as an email campaign, so the fix just overrides the standard WordPress behavior and does everything else except strip out the paragraph breaks.

 = 2.13 =